6 Tips for Learning Authentic Japanese on Your Own

 A lot of this sort of casual speech is used in anime, too, but the benefit of manga is that it’s happening as fast or as slow as you read, and you’ve got plenty of time to Google terms that you’re unfamiliar with, instead of frantically pressing pause and rewind every time you miss something.

 If you’re living in Japan, you’ll have no problem finding pretty much any manga you could dream of with affordable prices and shipping at Amazon Japan.
-There are also many bookstore chains like Maruzen and Kinokuniya where you can shop up a storm.
+There are also many bookstore chains like Kinokuniya where you can shop up a storm.
 Also, if you’re in Tokyo or Osaka, then Akihabara and Nipponbashi respectively are basically the Promised Lands of everything manga and anime.

 If you’re living overseas, ask your Japanese friends if you can have some of their discards or find out if there’s a manga cafe in your city.
 They might not be advertised in English, but you’d be surprised how frequently such cafes do exist.
 Japanese specialty stores will often have some secondhand bookstores, and even the multilingual section of your local library might be able to help!